 Calling the Office

 If you are asking for a prescription, please give us 48 hours notice.
-We will need a pharmacy number, state any allergies, and specifically what medicine you are calling about.
+We will need a pharmacy number, any allergies, and what medicine you are calling about.

 Retroactive referrals are generally not accepted by insurance companies.

 If you plan to see another practitioner, but don’t need a referral: